siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/dataflow/dataflow_linear.cc:dataflow_run}

 Note that you will probably not observe a speedup when you run this program on a multicore processor.
 One reason for this is that I/O operations like reading a file from the hard disk and writing the output to the screen are typically a bottleneck.
 Moreover, the amount of work done in the middle stage of the pipeline (**replace**) is rather low.
 To outweigh the overhead for parallel execution, the amount of work must be much higher.
 In image processing, for example, a single pipeline stage may process a complete image.
-To sum up, we haven chosen this example for its simplicity, not for its efficiency.
+To sum up, we have chosen this example for its simplicity, not for its efficiency.

 ### <a name="sec_dataflow_nonlinear_pipelines"></a>Nonlinear Pipelines